May 2, 2011

 Similar to other tests, the economic reality test focuses on the degree of control exercised by the employer as an essential factor in determining whether an employer/employee relationship exists.
 While no single factor is controlling or decisive in determining whether an employment relationship exists, the facts and circumstances that courts and federal enforcement officials examine in deciding whether an individual is an employee or an independent contractor are:

 Because there are multiple sets of standards to be considered and applied when making a decision or determination about a worker’s status, consultation with your company’s lawyer is strongly recommended.
 Employers should note that it is extremely important to prepare and execute an Independent Contractor Agreement should the employer determine that he or she intends to hire a worker as an independent contractor.

 Appropriate legal counsel is always wise any time a decision about a worker’s status is made.
 Employers are strongly encouraged to carefully review the law with your company’s lawyer.
 Should your ultimate determination be that you wish to proceed to hire a worker as an independent contractor, it is also essential that an Independent Contractor Agreement be executed.

-Douglas H. Flint is senior partner in the law firm of Flint, Connolly & Walker, LLP in Canton, Georgia, where he represents and assists both businesses and individuals with their legal matters.
+Douglas H. Flint is a partner in the law firm of Flint, Connolly & Walker, LLP where he represents businesses and individuals in various legal matters.